kaboom06/kaboom06/README.md

 -->
 My name is Keshav Bagrodia and i am currently in my 10th Grade.
 I started coding 2 years back when i did a free course on codecdemy in which i didnt understand any thing 😜.
 But since then i have come a long long long way ahead.

-I am currently still learning to code but I know the bare minimum like the syntax and loops.
+I am currently still learning to code but I know a decent amount.
 To improve this knowledge i am currently ding the 30 days of code challenge on Hackerrank.
-My current Hackos on Hackerrank is 148, which is quite low so I am working on improving it.
+I am also learing django from Nick Walter's Course on Udemy